Code Monkey home page Code Monkey logo

 gui_thread

-Spawn Process - The QProcess allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
-Spawn a single process and wait for it to finish.
+Spawn Process - QProcess allows you to spawn new processes, connect to their input/output/error pipes, and obtain their return codes.
+This example spawns a single process and waits for it to finish.

 Check out the Python implementation as well.